Bharath Institute of Higher Education and Research: Campuses

-Bharath University has four campuses, three in Chennai and one in Puducherry.
+Bharath University has five campuses, four in Chennai and one in Puducherry.
 The details of the campuses and their departments are in the list below.

 Bharath Institute of Science and Technology

 This is the main campus of the deemed university which was established in 1984.
 It is in Chennai and was initially known as Bharath Engineering College.
 The name was changed to Bharath Institute of Higher Education and Research in 2002 when it attained deemed university status.
 In 2003, the college was again renamed as Bharath Institute of Science and Technology and brought under Bharath University with the other constituent colleges.